Villagelo Vinayakudu: Cast

-Publicity and Marketing
+Marketing

 Producers of the film partnered with 98.3 FM Radio Mirchi, TV9, Gemini Music, Meraux Animations, APTDC, Kalamandir, and Reliance Mobile.
 On 29 October 2009, the crew of the film had a publicity road trip from Hyderabad to Visakhapatnam to Vijayawada, promoting the film to people.

 Soundtrack

 The soundtrack and background score is composed by Manikanth Kadri.
 The music was released on 15 September 2009 at Kalamandir, Kukatpally, Hyderabad.
 The audio rights of the soundtrack were purchased by Madhura Entertainment.
 Each CD was priced at Rs.
 9.98.
 A Reliance GSM SIM card came with each CD as a marketing strategy by the producer.